AreejZahra92/decodelabs_tasks/README.md

 # Cybersecurity Internship – DecodeLabs

 This repository contains my project submissions for the Cybersecurity Internship at DecodeLabs.
-Each task focuses on a core security concept, implemented from scratch in Python.
+Each task focuses on a core cybersecurity concept, implemented using Python or technical security documentation.

 ---